khaors/geocompr/main.md

 The process of actually reading and writing such file formats efficiently is not covered until sections \@ref(data-input) and \@ref(data-output) respectively.
 The final section (\@ref(visual-outputs)) demonstrates methods for saving visual outputs (maps), in preparation for a subsequent chapter dedicated to visualization.
 <!-- Todo: Add reference to vis chapter (RL) -->

-I/O is short for "input/output" which means, in plain English, "reading and writing data".
-We use the acronym instead of plain English not to confuse you or to make chapter names short, but because that is the term used in computer science, and it is useful to think of data import and export from a computing perspective.^[
-Concepts such as computational efficiency, hard disk space and 'idempotence' are useful when thinking about reading and writing geographic datasets, which can become large and difficult to handle.
-Loading/saving data is yet another way of saying the same thing.
-]

 ## Retrieving open data {#retrieving-data}